Dentistry for Kids’ aim is to help each child accept dental care with confidence and without apprehension.

 Visiting the dentist should not be an intimidating experience.
 It should be comfortable, educational, and positive.
 However, if you, the star member of our team, are fearful and concerned, your child will become anxious.

 Dentistry for Kids suggests the best way to approach the first visit is with a positive and matter-of-fact nature.
 It is best to tell your child that the dentist is their friend and that he or she will shine a bright light in their mouth and use a tiny mirror to help him count teeth.
 Describe x-rays as tooth pictures and the machine as a dental camera.
 Tell your child that the visit will be short and that there will be games to play and friendly people to meet.
 Don’t use words like fear, shot or poke.
 One of the following books may be helpful when introducing the concept of the dentist to your child:

 - Show Me Your Smile: Dora’s visit to the Dentist

 - What to Expect When You Go to the Dentist

 - Just Going to the Dentist

-The American Academy of Pediatrics and American Academy of Pediatric Dentistry recommends that your child’s 1st dental visit should occur no later than their first birthday.
-It can be problematic when a child?s first dental experience is an emergency visit.
+The American Academy of Pediatrics and American Academy of Pediatric Dentistry recommends that your child’s first dental visit should occur no later than their first birthday.
+It can be problematic when a child’s first dental experience is an emergency visit.